IT in UCB

 Please note that when you leave UCB, all e-mail and server privileges will be removed.
 Therefore you need to ensure that any work you want to keep has been saved to a memory stick.

-UCB Online is UCB’s Virtual Learning Environment.
-It is a learning support system, accessible via the internet, that is used by your lecturers to make learning resources and other information available online.
-Each student has their own UCB Online account which gives them access to the programme areas they are studying.
+Canvas @ UCB is UCB’s Virtual Learning Environment.
+It is a learning support system, accessible via the internet, that is used by your teachers to make learning resources and other information available online.
+In order to log in to Canvas. each student can use their UCB username and password to provide them with access to the programme areas they are studying.

-You can access UCB Online on your mobile phone by downloading the “Bb Student” app from your device's App store.
+You can access Canvas @ UCB on your mobile phone by downloading the “Canvas” app from your device's App store.
 The App will help you stay up to date with your programme whilst on the move.
-Once downloaded, open the app and search for "UCB"; then enter your usual login details.
-The app is available for Apple, Google and Window devices.
+Once downloaded, open the app, search for "University College Birmingham" and then enter your usual login details.

-If you have technical problems accessing UCB Online or using the Bb Student App, please email the D.I.C.E. team or call (0121) 604 1000 ext 2437.
+support (via live chat, e-mail or telephone) is available via the “Help” menu within Canvas.
 Alternatively, speak to a member of the D.I.C.E.
 Team in Room 425 on the 4th Floor of the Summer Row Campus or visit their support site available via the UCB Student Portal.
+You can also email the team or call (0121) 604 1000 ext 2437.